 Behind the bar a centrifuge clarifies cocktails on draft, like a Black Rye of whisky and homemade coffee tonic with chocolate bitters and marshmallow.
 Thirty different botanical syrups are made in house.
 I wonder aloud if they’re actually chemists posing as bartenders.
 “Detroit is a smaller market, so we’re forced to think outside the box, be creative and different,” the bartender tells me, as he prepares a Snake in the Grass by freezing mustard greens with liquid nitrogen, muddling them into a powder, and adding celery bitters, lime and local gin.
 Cocktail culture in Detroit is a science.
 At the Sugar House, bartenders seem like apothecaries.
 The menu is an encyclopedia of 101 classics, and those inspired by great American novels.
 My Detective Inspector of maple, lemon bourbon, a dash of peaty scotch, black strap rum and a torch-lit sprig of rosemary is a multi-sensory experience.
 “I want what he’s having!”
 I hear from a few seats down the rail.
 I look over and acknowledge, “I want what she’s having!”
 An EFK of black tea-infused bourbon, lemon simple syrup and angostura bitters is smoked in a bottle of hickory and presented with a delicate lemon expression.
 We drink with our eyes first.

-Detroit’s social fabric is personified in all its art forms.
-From architecture that frames moments in time, and painted canvases that bear witness to them, to colourful installations that re-purpose them.
-From local ingredients farmed and foraged for eclectic palates of diverse communities, to beautifully packaged socially conscious music from the streets to the burbs.
+Detroit’s social fabric is personified in all its art forms: from architecture that frames moments in time, and painted canvases that bear witness to them, to colourful installations that re-purpose them; and from local ingredients farmed and foraged for eclectic palates of diverse communities, to beautifully packaged socially conscious music from the streets to the burbs.
 It’s a patchwork of history, culture and ethnicity woven into the rich tapestry of what is happening right now.